|55 Kenosia Avenue

 There are many ways for the virulent microorganism to gain access to the host, where the compromised immunological system is unable to prevent the infection from taking hold.
 The virulence of the resulting disorder is thought to be enhanced by the toxins and enzymes produced by the combination of microorganisms (synergy).

 The mean age of presentation is about 50 years, but the range of patient ages in reported cases is from eight days to 90 years.
 Fournier gangrene is diagnosed more frequently among males.
-It may be that the lopsidedness in male to female diagnosis is the result of the lack of recognition of this entity among women by physicians.
-It is believed that the male to female ratio may be anywhere from 5:1 to 10:1.
+It may be that the high male to female ratio in the diagnosis is the result of the lack of recognition of this entity among women by physicians.
+It is believed that the male to female proportion may be anywhere from 5:1 to 10:1.

 Symptoms of the following disorders can be similar to those of Fournier gangrene.
 Comparisons may be useful for a differential diagnosis.